yandex/mapsapi-codestyle/js.md

 ```

 ##Block Statements
-  * The opening curly brace should be on the same line as the end of the previous construction, and separated with a single space:
+  * The opening curly brace should be on the same line and separated with one space character:

 ```javascript
 if (test) {